Tebxn/VEDA-GYM/README.md

 # VEDA Gym Supplies
 This repository have our final proyect.
-We hope you enjoy it and we we appreciate your feedback and comments.
+We hope you enjoy it and we appreciate your feedback and comments.
 ## Components
 * Java as a programming lenguage.